thomassuedbroecker/library-app-kubernetes/README.md

 ## 3. Setup the Cloudant Developer Edition Container <a name="part3"></a>

 For the library application, you need a Cloudant NoSQL Database.
+In this case, we will use the **ibmcom/cloudant-developer** image from **Docker Hub**.

-You could also use the Cloudant Service from the IBM Cloud catalog.
+_Note:_ You could also use the Cloudant Service from the IBM Cloud catalog.
 (If so, copy the credentials into the file *library-server.yaml* and change the value of the environment variable **CLOUDANT_DEVELOPER** to anything other than 1).

-In this case, we will use the **ibmcom/cloudant-developer** image from Docker Hub.

 1. Navigate to the folger **/library-app-kubernetes**.
 Create a deployment and a service for the databases:
     ```